 For long distance riders, a trip along the Erie Canal will be just what you’re looking for.
 Start early and grab some breakfast at Tom’s Diner on Main St. in Lockport.
 They have it all, from hearty potato pancakes and breakfast sandwiches to a wide selection of omelets you can create yourself.
 Once you’re fueled up and ready to roll, leave the car and head east down Main St.

 Remain on Main St. until it turns into East Ave.
 Hang a left on Spring St. and stay straight.
 Cross the bridge over the canal and turn right onto the bike trail.
 From here, how far you ride is totally up to you and your level of endurance.
 Coming out of Lockport, pass through Gasport and Middleport until you reach Medina.
 Keep going and you’ll eventually make it all the way to Rochester.

-The road to Medina and back is about 32 total miles, and after 50 miles you’ll reach Rochester.
+The road to Medina and back is about 32 total miles.
+After 50 miles of cycling, you’ll reach Rochester.
 This ride is not for the faint of heart, so be prepared for a long day and be sure to drink plenty of water.
-There are lots of places to stop along the way.
+There are several places to stop along the way.

 This post was originally published in 2014 and has been updated.